 - A single application can be for both operating and/or project costs.
 Operating costs may include salaries and general overheads such as power, rent and administration costs.
 Project costs may include the costs of community programmes, events, activities and equipment.

 You are able to make online applications here https://www.ccc.govt.nz/culture-and-community/community-funding/strengthening-communities-fund/ Organisations will need to fill in the organisation registration form to ensure that your contact details are up to date.
-This can be done through the above website or by clicking here.
+This can be done by clicking here.

-Youth Development Fund – Each year an amount of money is set aside to fund young people aged between 13 and 25 in the local community.
+Youth Development Fund – Each year an amount of money is set aside to fund young people aged between 10 and 25 in the local community.
 Applications can be for a variety of activities including educational and cultural studies, representation at events, recreational development, capacity building and social enterprise.
 Applications can take up to six weeks to process, so please allow time for this.

 Off the Ground Fund – If you have a small idea that can make a big impact, the Off the Ground Fund is designed for quick turnaround applications of up to $400.
 Decision making is within two weeks and applications can be made by groups or individuals.